Evangelion: 3.0+1.0 Thrice Upon a Time

-After a protracted development and multiple delays, Thrice Upon a Time was released on March 8, 2021, to positive reviews, and became the highest-grossing film of the franchise, and the second-highest-grossing Japanese film of 2021 at ¥10.28 billion.
+After a protracted development and multiple delays, Thrice Upon a Time was released on March 8, 2021, and received critical acclaim, with praise given to the screenplay, animation, directing, themes, production design, voice-performances, emotional weight and satisfactory closures and answers.
+The film also was a box-office success, becoming the highest-grossing film of the franchise and the second-highest-grossing Japanese film of 2021 at ¥10.28 billion.
 It was released internationally on August 13 the same year via the Amazon Prime Video streaming service.
 On June 17, 2022, it was announced that GKIDS had acquired the North American rights to the film.
-The movie was released to theaters in December 2022 with a release on home video to follow in the future.
+The film was released to theaters in December 2022 and on home video in October 2023.

 Plot

-In Paris, a team from the Wille organization, led by Maya Ibuki, works on a system designed to restore the city to its previous state.
-Upon being attacked by Nerv forces, they are defended by the Wunder fleet and Mari Illustrious Makinami in Unit-08.
-Mari defeats the attackers, and the Wille team restores Paris.
+In Paris, young crewmembers from the WILLE organization, led by Maya Ibuki, work to restore the city and its defensive systems.
+Upon being attacked by NERV forces, they are defended by the Wunder fleet and Mari Illustrious Makinami in Unit-08.
+Mari defeats the attackers, and WILLE restores Paris.

-Asuka Langley Shikinami, Rei Ayanami and Shinji Ikari, still despondent, are walking across the outskirts of Tokyo-3.
-They arrive at a settlement of survivors, and encounter Toji Suzuhara, Hikari Horaki, and Kensuke Aida, now adults.
-Toji is a doctor and has a child with Hikari, while Kensuke is a technician, and all are friendly to Shinji.
-Asuka expresses frustration with Shinji, force-feeding him.
-As Shinji slowly recovers, Rei explores the village and settles down, working as a farmer.
-Shinji meets Ryoji Kaji, the son of Misato Katsuragi and the late Ryoji Kaji, who died averting Third Impact.
-Rei requires constant exposure to LCL and cannot maintain herself, decomposing in Shinji's presence.
+Asuka Langley Shikinami, Rei Ayanami and a still despondent Shinji Ikari are walking across the outskirts of Tokyo-3, arriving at a settlement of survivors where they encounter Toji Suzuhara, Hikari Horaki and Kensuke Aida, now adults.
+Toji is a doctor and has a child with Hikari, while Kensuke is a technician.
+As Shinji slowly recovers from his ordeals, Rei settles into the village working as a farmer, finding happiness.
+Shinji meets Ryoji Kaji Jr., the son of Misato Katsuragi and the late Ryoji Kaji, who died averting Third Impact.
+Rei, lacking the constant exposure to LCL fluid required to stay alive, says goodbye to Shinji before dissolving away.